peurKe/auto_ZONA_translator/README.md

 ## Go to your game directory.

-## Double-clic on '**auto_ZONA_translator_installer.exe**'
+## Double-clic on EXE installer

-- Tick the box corresponding to the language of the TEXT and SUBTITLES you wish to read in the game:
+- Tick the box corresponding to the language of the TEXT and SUBTITLES you wish to read in the game: *(Only for non specific language installer)*
 ```
   Choose your preferred language for TEXTS and SUBTITLES:
     ( ) Čeština